The Whispering Winds of the Tibetan Plateau

 4-6 days

-Explore the unique Tibetan culture of Western Sichuan, where ancient monasteries, spinning prayer wheels, and colorful prayer flags reflect deep spiritual traditions.
+Explore the unique Tibetan culture of Western China, where ancient monasteries, spinning prayer wheels, and colorful prayer flags reflect deep spiritual traditions.
 Towering snow-capped mountains rise above highland grasslands, creating a stunning natural backdrop.

 Price From